interTwin-eu/itwinai/docs/tutorials/hpo-workflows/hpo-workflows.rst

 Setting up the Trainer
 -----------------------

 Let’s start by defining our trainer class.
 Its structure will closely mirror that of the ``TorchTrainer``, but with a few key adjustments to integrate seamlessly with the Ray backend.
 The most notable change is that we move certain initialization steps into the ``train()`` function.
-This ensures compatibility with Ray, which executes the ``train()`` function for each trial independently.
+Ray executes the ``train()`` function for each trial independently, which means that the trials are completetely agnostic of one another.
+This means that the distributed strategy and thus the model, optimizer, logger, etc., can only be instantiated within the ``train()`` function.
 For more details on this, see :ref:`HPO introduction<docs/how-it-works/hpo/explain-hpo>`

 In this tutorial, we will tune two hyperparameters, the batch size and the learning rate.